monoxide2000/slidesINFORM_02/README.md

-# slidesINFORM_02
+# slidesCINVESTAV
-Slides for the course - informatic 1 - University of Quintana Roo.
+Slides for cinvestav 2020